 A bag of trail mix is easy to slip into your purse, backpack, or even pocket, with no fear of sticky or melted ingredients on your hands, no need for a napkin, and no wondering if the portion size is more or less than what you need.
 And while trail mix isn’t complicated — at its most basic, it’s nothing more than a mixture of nuts and dried fruit — there are an awful lot of combinations of those nuts and fruits available, along with other ingredients.

 That’s why we at BestReviews decided to simplify the subject for you with this handy guide to choosing the trail mix that’s healthiest for your body while pleasing your taste buds.
-Check out some we think stand out from the rest, too.

 You’ll find folks who consider trail mix to be a very healthful and satisfying snack, while others claim that it’s too high in fat and calories.
 But the answer to the benefits of trail mix, as is often the case, lies somewhere in the middle.
 It’s what the trail mix includes that makes it a healthy or diet-buster snack.
 Take a combination of peanuts and raisins, which is the most basic trail mix recipe.